Session Type(s): Panel

 Emily has experience consulting in a range of industries, including corporations, educational institutions, electoral politics, and data science.
 She got her start as a consultant at McKinsey & Company, specializing in consumer insights and predictive modeling.
 In 2010, she took that experience to the Democratic National Committee where she oversaw analytics and polling for targeted races in the west and southwest regions.
 She left the DNC to be a founding member of Obama’s 2012 analytics team, heading national constituency analytics and then finished that cycle as the Data Director in Colorado.
 Emily has also consulted on a variety of analytics projects for clients, including the United Nations High Commission on Refugees, EMILY’s List, the AFL-CIO, and Hillary for America.
 She received her B.S. in mathematics from Bryn Mawr College and MPP from Harvard University.

-Alan Rosenblatt, Ph.D., Director of Digital Research, provides digital and social media opinion research services for Lake Research Partners’ clients.
-His pioneering work in digital politics spans more than 25 years and includes teaching the first-ever college course on digital politics in 1995 at George Mason University.
-Alan is also Principal for Digital & Social Media Strategies at turner4D.
-He currently serves on the faculty teaching graduate courses on digital and social media politics at Johns Hopkins, American, and George Washington Universities.
-He is the creator and host of the Internet Advocacy Roundtable and The Dr. DigiPol Show.
+Alan Rosenblatt, Ph.D., a Partner at Unfiltered.Media, a AI-enhanced digital campaign firm.
+He is also a Partner at Turner4D and a Visiting Professor at George Washington, Johns Hopkins and American Universities.
+From 2016-2020, Alan was Director of Digital Research, providing digital and social media opinion research services for Lake Research Partners’ clients.
+His pioneering work in digital politics spans more than 30 years and includes teaching the first-ever college course on digital politics in 1995 at George Mason University.
+He was the creator and host of the Internet Advocacy Roundtable and The Dr. DigiPol Show.
 From 2007 to 2013, he was Assoc Director of Online Advocacy at the Center for American Progress, where he created and directed its enterprise social media program.
 Alan received his Ph.D. in Political Science from American University in 1992, his M.A in Political Science at Boston College and his B.A. in Political Science and Philosophy from Tufts University.
 He lives in Arlington, VA.

 Alissa Stollwerk, PhD, is Director of YouGov Blue, where she helps Democrats and progressives leverage innovations in polling and online survey research to elect candidates up and down the ballot.
 Alissa has over a decade of experience in Democratic politics and is a veteran of the Analyst Institute and Hillary for America.
 She received her PhD in political science from Columbia University.
 When not asking her favorite survey questions online, she can be found chasing after her two young daughters.